GWGHQ LAWSUIT ALERT: Levi & Ko - GuruFocus.com

-NEW YORK, April 18, 2023 (GLOBE NEWSWIRE) -- Levi & Korsinsky, LLP notifies investors in WG Holdings, Inc. ("GWG" or the "Company") ( GWGHQ) of a class action securities lawsuit.
+NEW YORK, April 20, 2023 /PRNewswire/ -- Levi & Korsinsky, LLP notifies investors in GWG Holdings, Inc. ("GWG" or the "Company") (OTC Other: GWGHQ) of a class action securities lawsuit.

-CLASS DEFINITION: This lawsuit is on behalf of persons or entities who purchased or otherwise acquired certain WG Holdings, Inc. securities between December 23, 2017 and April 20, 2022.
+CLASS DEFINITION: The lawsuit seeks to recover losses on behalf of GWG investors who were adversely affected by alleged securities fraud between December 23, 2017 and April 20, 2022.
+Follow the link below to get more information and be contacted by a member of our team:

 GWGHQ investors may also contact Joseph E. Levi, Esq. via email at [email protected] or by telephone at (212) 363-7500.